clubajax/base-component/README.md

 A. Webpack uses a virtual directory (`output.publicPath`) to serve files.
 You are probably pointing to the wrong source code in your HTML.

+Q. There is an error saying my files are not there - but they are!

+A. This can happen if webpack is running while you switch branches.

 ## License